 The Evergreens celebrated our 30th anniversary in 2002 with the highlight being a very successful tour of Japan.
 The next two tours were to South America – Chile and Argentina in October 2004 and Argentina and Uruguay in September 2006.
 The team toured New Zealand in April of 2009 and again in 2011.
 There was a mini tour to Catalina Island in 2011.
 In 2014 they toured Thailand.
-The team is currently preparing for a return to South america with a tour to Argentina / Uruguay in Fall 2018.
+The team returned to South America with a tour to Argentina / Uruguay in Fall 2018.
 Currently,plans are shaping up for our next tour to Portugal / Spain in October 2020.

 There have been twelve presidents during the history of the Evergreens: Graham Budge, Grant Larkin, Roly Witt, Norman Jack, Gary Fumano, John Podmore, Doug Dersch, George Sim, Brett Hay, Mark Ward, Barry Magrill, and the current president Joel Peterson.

 What started as a "pick-up" team to accommodate touring international teams has evolved into a very active and dynamic group of rugby enthusiasts, still eager to play and still committed to supporting the grass roots growth and development of the game.
 Today the club plays a full schedule of games from September to May during the "winter" rugby season.

 Increasingly, the Evergreens became more involved in supporting mainstream rugby throughout British Columbia and Canada.
 For many years we organized and sponsored the annual Rugby Cup for fifteen and seven aside tournaments; were the originators and driving force behind the refurbishing of the Brockton Clubhouse in 1984 and again in 2010.